Degrees:

 Research Interests

 I am a behavioural and population ecologist with a background in mammalian behaviour and population dynamics.
-My driving interest is understanding the choices made at the individual animal level to explain where they are found on the landscape.
+My driving interest is understanding the choices made at the individual animal level to explain where they are found and how they move on the landscape.

 Student Research in my Lab